 That said, this isn't a rain jacket, it's a windbreaker.
 It will get you through little bouts of rain, but don't count on it keeping you bone dry in a hurricane.
 If you do get soaked, the microfleece will keep you a bit warmer than any of the unlined models.
 If you're after a rain jacket instead, check out our review of the Best Rain Jackets for Women.

-As one of the cheapest windbreakers in this review, the Columbia delivers a high value.
+As one of the cheapest windbreakers in this review, the Columbia delivers a reasonably good value - IF it's the style and warmth you're looking for.
 Though it's not the most versatile windbreaker we reviewed, we found plenty of reasons to wear this windbreaker when others let us down.
-And retailing for around $69, you'll be spending significantly less on this jacket than on almost any of the others in this review.
 If "chilly days" describes what you're trying to protect yourself against, we think you'll be happy with the exceptional value of the Flash Forward Lined Windbreaker.

-The lined Flash Forward is a cozy jacket that can be layered or worn on its own to keep you warm, making it our Top Pick for Cold Days.
+The lined Flash Forward is a cozy jacket that can be layered or worn on its own to keep you warm.
 Unlike the other lined windbreakers in this review, the Columbia is 100% lined with microfleece to keep you comfortable even in a chilly breeze.
 What it lacks in technical attributes and packability, it makes up for with its versatile, relaxed fit that allows you to layer (or not) to the right temperature.
 And with a relatively low price tag, the value of this jacket is high!
 If you're after an easy, everyday jacket to make your spring and fall days that much warmer, the Flash Forward may be the jacket you've been searching for.